zouhanq/zouhanq-assignment-10/README.md

 **Goal:** Implement a simplified version of Google Image Search.

 This is a GUI assignment.
 Please setup a Github repo like previous assignments.
-There is no GUI template, but we encourage you to reuse code from previous experiments.
+There is no GUI template, but we encourage you to reuse code from earlier homeworks.

 **Deliverables:**
  - A github repo containing all the code necessary to reproduce your results, including a `Makefile`.